 If you have questions about getting pregnant—look no further than this helpful guide.

-Okay, without further ado, here is our 7-step, quick + dirty guide to getting pregnant fast.
+Without further ado, here is our 7-step, quick + dirty guide to getting pregnant fast.

 1. Get prepared for getting pregnant.

-If you have the opportunity to spend a few months focusing on your wellbeing before trying to get pregnant, it can be helpful.
+If you have the opportunity to spend a few months focusing on your well-being before trying to get pregnant, it can be helpful.
 Here are a few ways to get ready for pregnancy:

-- Make a preconception visit.
+- Schedule a preconception visit.
 This is an appointment with your provider (usually an OB/GYN or a midwife) where you can discuss your overall health as it relates to getting pregnant.
 You can also start discussing all the ways to get pregnant (sex and many assisted reproductive technology methods), and which option might be best for you.

 - Start taking a prenatal vitamin with folic acid to help prevent spinal tube defects in your baby (taking it prior to getting pregnant makes it more effective).

-- Stop taking birth control (but discuss this with your provider so they can help you figure out the best timing for you).
+- Stop taking birth control.
+But discuss this with your provider so they can help you figure out the best timing for you.

-2. Decide: Wing it, or plan it?
+2. Decide: Wing it—or plan it?

 If you are trying to get pregnant through sex, do you want to take more of a “let's see what happens" approach to getting pregnant, or would you feel better charting and strategizing?
 Either is fine!
 And know that you can change your mind as you go.